By MIKE HERNDON

 Marquez Valdes-Scantling, Kansas City – Everyone wants a piece of a good offense, and that goes double for Kansas City.
 But this kind of thinking is what has saddled people with Mecole Hardman taking up space on their rosters for the last couple years.
 Aside from Tyreek Hill and Travis Kelce, it was a dart-throw as to who else would contribute week to week.
 This year, MVS is the shiny new toy that fantasy managers are getting excited about, but even with Aaron Rodgers in Green Bay he was a one-trick pony whose production was largely determined solely by whether he caught a couple of the low-percentage downfield shots that made up the majority of his volume.
 Why should we expect him to be any different in Kansas City?
-If I’m looking for a KC pass-catcher to target after Kelce, it’s JuJu Smith-Schuster, but even he is being overvalued.
+If I’m looking for a KC pass-catcher to target after Kelce, it’s JuJu Smith-Schuster.

 Breece Hall, NY Jets – Every year, the fantasy community falls head over heels in love with a rookie running back.
 Sometimes, as with Jonathan Taylor, it’s warranted.
 Other times, as with Clyde Edwards-Helaire, it’s not.
 Hall is a fine prospect who should take over early-down duties for the Jets, giving him the clearest path to volume among this year’s rookie RBs.
 But while some are projecting a bell-cow role, Michael Carter didn’t retire.
 He’s still going to be involved.
 And this is still the New York Jets, who haven’t had a rusher break 850 yards since Chris Ivory in 2015.